EmptyIsValue/Advanced-Reboot/README.md

 # Description
 As the name of these tools, it makes you acces Direct Boot To UEFI easily, Boot To Win Recovery, also avilable for Nomal Reboot and Shutdown.

-You can imagine every go to the UEFI _without pressing F2 or Del on Keyboard_ .
+Enter to the UEFI _without pressing F2 or Del on Keyboard_ .
 I thought you must have these Tools, especially for Overclockers.

-Available with Advanced Reboot and (Only) ToU
+Available with Advanced Reboot and (Only) ToUEFI.

 This is just another way, there are some shortcut like this before.